 The per capita income in Crownsville in 2018 was $84,397, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $337,588 for a family of four.
 However, Crownsville contains both very wealthy and poor people as well.

 The people who call Crownsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crownsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Crownsville include German, Polish, Scottish, and Italian.
+Important ancestries of people in Crownsville include German, Irish, English, Russian, and Welsh.

 The most common language spoken in Crownsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Russian and Polish.